Built in 1967, by Marinette Marine of Sturgeon Bay, Wisconsin as the YTB-793 (Piqua) for the United States Navy.

 The tug's capacities are 20,000 gallons of fuel oil, 710 gallons of lube oil, and 1,290 gallons of potable water.

-Her fire fighting equipment consists of a with a Goulds 6-71 fire pump rated for 2,000 Gallons Per Minute.
-Feeding two fire monitors rated for a 1,500 Gallon Per Minute foam capacity.
+She was outfitted with new fire fighting equipment that included a Goulds pump rated at 2,000 Gallons Per Minute.
+Feeding two fire monitors with a 1,500 Gallon Per Minute foam capacity.
+Driven by a 6-71 diesel engine.